Yvonne1995/Ping-pong/README.md

 # Project Title
 The game pingPong is a game of numbers that involves selecting the multiples of numbers in 3, 5 and 15.
 The game is fun and very involving.
 Enjoy!
 # Getting Started
-Follw the following link
+Follow the following link
-#Prerequisites
+# Prerequisites
-#Acknowledgments
+# Acknowledgments
 Moringa School
 #Authors
 Yvonne Kagondu